andreakiosakai/docker-protractor/README.md

 **Docker BDD CI**

-	Based on Debian Jessie, created to attend CI.
+	Based on Debian Jessie, created to attend CI tests, using NodeJS, Webdriver-manager and Prodtractor.

 *PreRequisites*